pagkly/Zed/Investopedia3/Level 3.md

 Level 3
 ## What is Level 3?

 Level 3 is the highest level of quotes provided by a trading service and gives the institution the ability to enter quotes, execute orders and send information.
-Level 3 service is restricted to [National Association of Securities Dealers](https://www.investopedia.com/terms/n/nasd.asp) (NASD) member firms that function as registered [market makers](https://www.investopedia.com/terms/m/marketmaker.asp).
+Level 3 service is restricted to [[National Association of Securities Dealers]](https://www.investopedia.com/terms/n/nasd.asp) (NASD) member firms that function as registered [[market makers]](https://www.investopedia.com/terms/m/marketmaker.asp).

 ## Understanding Level 3

 A level 3 quote allows a person to enter into best execution trades as prices are being updated in real time.
 Level 3 and its associated quotes are closely related the operations of the stock market.
-All publicly traded equities have a [bid price](https://www.investopedia.com/terms/b/bidprice.asp) and an [ask price](https://www.investopedia.com/terms/a/ask.asp) when they are bought and sold.
+All publicly traded equities have a [[bid price]](https://www.investopedia.com/terms/b/bidprice.asp) and an [[ask price]](https://www.investopedia.com/terms/a/ask.asp) when they are bought and sold.
 The bid is the highest price an investor is willing to purchase a stock.
 The ask is the lowest price in which an investor is willing to sell a stock.

 Each time a bid price or ask price is disseminated it is considered a quote.
 The U.S. stock market has three tiers of quotes: level 1, level 2 and level 3.
 Looking at these quotes allows an investor to see how a specific stock is performing over time as well as where the market action is consolidating.